Pediatric Contrast-enhanced Voiding Urosonography

 - Ultrasound scanning gives a clear picture of many organs that do not show up well on a regular x-ray.

-- Pediatric ceVUS provides your doctor with valuable, detailed information to assess a urinary tract infection.
+- Pediatric ceVUS provides your doctor with valuable, detailed information to assess for the presence or absence of vesicoureteral reflux which can be seen in children with a urinary tract infection.

 - Pediatric ceVUS helps your doctor decide if treatment is needed.
-Some conditions don't require treatment.
+Some conditions do not require treatment.
 Other conditions may require medication.
 Some may even need surgery.

 - Some children may have discomfort urinating after the procedure.
 This usually goes away in less than 12 hours.